 Personal bankers and/or loan officers are there to discuss financing options with customers who are seeking financing for a major purchase like a home, car, boat, motorcycle, etc. They are familiar with the bank’s loan and financing products, and work to find a product that will fit the customer’s needs and budget.

-You can see from reading these overall job descriptions that despite the different focuses, the number one item they all have in common is serving the customer.
+You can see from reading these general job descriptions that despite the different focuses, the number one item they all have in common is serving the customer.
 Bank branches are very service-oriented.
-Without the customers, there wouldn't be a branch.
+Without the customers, there wouldn’t be a branch.